 Limitations of Dental Insurance Plans

-To control costs, most dental insurance plans limit the amount of care you can receive in a given year.
+To control costs, most dental insurance plans limit the amount money that can be reimbursed or that they will pay in a given year.
 This is done by placing a dollar "cap" or limit on the amount of benefits you can receive, or by restricting the number or type of services that are covered.
 Some plans may totally exclude certain services or treatment to lower costs.
 Know specifically what services the plan covers and excludes.

 There are, however, certain limitations and exclusions in most dental insurance plans that are designed to keep dentistry's costs from going up without penalizing the patient.
 All plans exclude experimental procedures and services not performed by or under the supervision of a dentist, but there may be some less obvious exclusions.
 Sometimes dental coverage and medical health insurance may overlap.
 Read and understand the conditions of your dental insurance plan.
 Exclusions in your dental plan may be covered by your medical insurance.